ByteDance drops TikTok's U.S. sale, to partner with Oracle: sources

-(Reuters) - ByteDance abandoned the sale of TikTok in the United States on Sunday to pursue a partnership with Oracle Corp ORCL.N that it hopes will spare it a U.S. ban while appeasing China's government, people familiar with the matter told Reuters.
+(Reuters) - ByteDance has abandoned the sale of TikTok in the United States to pursue a partnership with Oracle Corp ORCL.N that it hopes will spare it a U.S. ban while appeasing China, people familiar with the matter told Reuters.

-The Beijing-based company had been in talks to divest TikTok's U.S. business to Oracle or a consortium led by Microsoft Corp MSFT.O after U.S. President Donald Trump ordered the sale last month and threatened to shut down the short-video app in the United States.
+The Beijing-based firm had been in talks to divest the business to Oracle or a consortium led by Microsoft Corp MSFT.O after U.S. President Donald Trump ordered the sale last month and threatened to shut down the short-video app in the country.

-While TikTok is best known for its anodyne videos of dancing that go viral among teenagers, U.S. officials have expressed concerns that user information could be passed to China’s communist government.
-TikTok, which has as many as 100 million U.S. users, has said it would not comply with any request to share such data with Chinese authorities.
+While TikTok is best known for dancing videos that go viral among teenagers, U.S. officials are concerned user information could be passed to China’s communist government.
+TikTok, which has as many as 100 million U.S. users, has said it would never share such data with Chinese authorities.

-Sale negotiations were upended by China updating its export control rules last month to give it a say over the transfer of TikTok’s algorithm to a foreign buyer.
-Reuters reported last week that China’s government would rather see TikTok shut down in the United States than let it be part of a forced sale.
+Sale negotiations were upended when China updated its export control rules last month, giving it a say over the transfer of TikTok’s algorithm to a foreign buyer.
+Reuters reported last week that China would rather see TikTok shut down in the United States than allow a forced sale.

+On Monday, China’s state-run English television channel CGTN cited sources as saying ByteDance will not sell TikTok’s U.S. operations to Oracle or Microsoft, and will not give the source code for the platform to any U.S. firm.

-Under the proposal, Oracle will be ByteDance’s technology partner and assume management of TikTok’s U.S. user data, the sources said.
-Oracle is also negotiating taking a stake in TikTok’s U.S. operations, they added.
+Under Bytedance’s latest proposal, Oracle will be the firm’s technology partner and assume management of TikTok’s U.S. user data, sources told Reuters on Sunday.
+Oracle is also negotiating taking a stake in TikTok’s U.S. operations, they said.

-Some of ByteDance’s top backers, including investment firms General Atlantic and Sequoia, will also be given minority stakes in TikTok’s U.S. operations under the proposal, one of the sources said.
+Some of ByteDance’s top investors, including General Atlantic and Sequoia, will also be given minority stakes in those operations, one of the people said.

-It is unclear whether Trump, who wants a U.S. technology company to own most of TikTok in the United States, will approve the deal.
-The Committee on Foreign Investment in the United States (CFIUS), a U.S. government panel which reviews deals for national security risks, is overseeing the ByteDance-Oracle talks.
+It is unclear whether Trump, who wants a U.S. technology firm to own most of TikTok in the United States, will approve the deal.
+The Committee on Foreign Investment in the United States (CFIUS), which reviews deals for national security risk, is overseeing the ByteDance-Oracle talks.

-“User data protection and assurances around how the company’s algorithms push content to U.S. users are thoughtful components of a substantive solution, but whether they can change political outcomes is a much more difficult question,” said regulatory lawyer John Kabealo, who is not involved in the deal discussions.
+“User data protection and assurances around how the company’s algorithms push content to U.S. users are thoughtful components of a substantive solution, but whether they can change political outcomes is a much more difficult question,” said regulatory lawyer John Kabealo, who is not involved in the talks.

-ByteDance plans to argue that CFIUS’ approval two years ago of China Oceanwide Holdings Group’s purchase of U.S. insurer Genworth Financial offers a precedent for its proposal with Oracle, the sources said.
+ByteDance plans to argue that CFIUS' approval two years ago of China Oceanwide Holdings Group Co Ltd's [OWREAC.UL] purchase of U.S. insurer Genworth Financial Inc GNW.N offers a precedent for its proposal with Oracle, the sources said.

-In that deal, China Oceanwide agreed to use a U.S.-based, third-party service provider to manage the data of Genworth’s U.S. policyholders.
+In that deal, China Oceanwide agreed to use a U.S.-based, third-party service to manage Genworth’s U.S. policyholder data.
 ByteDance will argue a similar arrangement with Oracle can safeguard TikTok’s U.S. user data, the sources said.

 ByteDance and Oracle did not respond to requests for comment.
 The White House declined to comment.

-Oracle's chairman Larry Ellison is one of the technology world's few Trump supporters.
-His firm has significant technological prowess in handling and safeguarding data, but no social media experience.
-Its clientele comprises companies, rather than consumers.
-TikTok's user data is currently stored in Google owner Alphabet Inc's GOOGL.O cloud.
+Oracle’s chairman Larry Ellison is one of the tech world’s few Trump supporters.
+His firm has significant technological prowess in handling and safeguarding data, but no social media experience as its clientele comprises companies, rather than consumers.

-Earlier on Sunday, Microsoft said ByteDance had informed it that it would not be selling it TikTok’s U.S. operations.

-Walmart Inc WMT.N, which had joined the Microsoft bid, said on Sunday it was still interested in investing, and that it would have further discussions with ByteDance and other interested parties.

-“We know that any approved deal must satisfy all regulatory and national security concerns,” Walmart said.

-Jeffrey Towson, professor of investment at Peking University’s Guanghua school of management, said Oracle’s ownership of TikTok’s U.S. operations with access but not ownership of ByteDance’s core technology mirrored how many Western companies operate in China.
+Peking University professor of investment Jeffrey Towson said Oracle’s ownership of TikTok’s U.S. operations with access but not ownership of ByteDance’s core technology mirrored how many Western companies operate in China.

+Earlier on Sunday, Microsoft said ByteDance had informed it that it would not be selling it TikTok's U.S. operations.
+Walmart Inc WMT.N, which had joined Microsoft's bid, said it was still interested in investing, and that it would talk further with ByteDance and other parties.

-"This is bad news for Walmart more than anyone else," he added.
-"Combining TikTok's entertainment and user engagement with its e-commerce platform was its best shot at catching up with Amazon AMZN.O."
+"This is bad news for Walmart more than anyone else," said Towson.
+"Combining TikTok's entertainment and user engagement with its e-commerce platform was its best shot at catching up" with Amazon.com Inc AMZN.O.

 TRUMP’S ORDERS